cerberus-ccs22/TAPC/README.md

-# Artifact for #220
+# Cerberus: A Formal Approach to Secure and Efficient Enclave Memory Sharing

-This is the artifacts of an anonymous submission #220 to CCS'22
+This is the artifacts of the paper ^

 ## Directory Structure